Los Angeles Commercial Truck Accident Attorneys

 How Commercial Truck Accident Lawyers Prove Negligence

 Proving negligence in a commercial truck accident case involves establishing that the responsible party’s actions or inaction caused the accident and resulting damages.
-To hold a party legally accountable, your commercial truck accident lawyer must satisfy four key elements:
+To hold a party legally accountable, your commercial truck accident lawyer can help demonstrate four key elements:

-- Duty Of Care — You must demonstrate that the commercial truck driver, trucking company, manufacturer, or another entity owes you a duty of care.
+- Duty of Care — You must show that the commercial truck driver, trucking company, manufacturer, or another entity owes you a duty of care.
 This duty involves following safety regulations, maintaining the vehicle properly, and driving responsibly.
 For example, a trucking company must ensure its drivers are well-trained and its vehicles are in good condition.

 - Causation — You must establish that the breach directly caused the accident.
 This process includes proving both actual and proximate causation.
 Actual causation directly links the defendant’s action to the accident, while proximate causation proves the action was a predictable cause.
 For instance, if brake failure from poor maintenance caused the crash, the lack of brake upkeep is both the actual and proximate cause.